-The consolidated and separate financial statements are prepared on the historical cost basis in measuring the value of the component of financial statements except as described in the each following accounting policies.
+The financial statements are prepared on the historical cost basis in measuring the value of the component of financial statements except as described in the each following accounting policies.

-The accounting policies set out below have been applied consistently to all periods presented in these financial statements
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements.